-The Applicant submitted a letter from a primary care doctor noted they were evaluated three years post-service and denied any mental health symptoms.
 The Discharge Review Board is not the waiver authority for re-entry and will not opine on the Applicant's current fitness for military service.
-The Applicant was discharged due to erroneous entry, at the "snapshot in time" of the Applicant's service the Applicant's records revealed the Applicant exhibited and endorsed symptoms of a mental health condition that impaired their ability to effectively perform their military duties.
-Further, the Applicant made it known they did not desire to continue in military training.
+The Applicant was discharged due to erroneous entry; at the "snapshot in time" of the Applicant's service the Applicant's records revealed the Applicant exhibited and endorsed symptoms of a mental health condition that impaired his ability to effectively perform his military duties.
+Further, the Applicant made it known he did not desire to continue his military training due to the stress of the training environment and his dislike of being separated from his primary support system.
 There is no evidence the Applicant's discharge was improper or did not follow the requirements of Entry Level Separation IAW 36-3208.